 Lemonade Capital Advisors LLP is a Thane-based corporate entity that was floated on November 3, 2014.
 Corporate filings show that it was largely dormant during that year, recording nil transactions in FY 2014-15.

-It was started with three main partners: Dreamline Manpower, Ayati Multi Trading Pvt Ltd and Trident Destiny Techno India Pvt Ltd.
+It started operations with three main partners: Dreamline Manpower, Ayati Multi Trading Pvt Ltd and Trident Destiny Techno India Pvt Ltd.

 While all three made a capital contribution of Rs 33,333, their 2015-16 balance sheets show that they also made available hundreds of crores of rupees to the LLP.